-The Richard T. Robertson School of Media and Culture is one of only about 100 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The Richard T. Robertson School of Media and Culture is one of 113 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 The School’s undergraduate program was re-accredited in 2012 for a six-year term.
-(ACEJMC’s process for accrediting professional master’s programs is relatively new, and the School’s two master’s programs were not a part of the last ACEJMC accreditation review.)
+(The School’s two master’s programs were not a part of the ACEJMC accreditation review.)

-Accreditation is granted after an extensive internal and external review based on nine standards that include administration, diversity and student services.
+Accreditation is granted after an extensive self-study based on nine standards that include administration, diversity and student services.
 According to the ACEJMC website, "To accredit is to assure basic standards of excellence," with only about one in four mass communications programs around the country earning accreditation.

-In its report, ACEJMC’s site-visit team praised the school’s faculty, staff and students, as well as the education provided at VCU.
+The most recent ACEJMC reaccreditation of the School occurred in 2012.
+In its 2012 report, ACEJMC’s site-visit team praised the School’s faculty, staff and students, as well as the education provided at VCU.